djalbat/murmuration/README.md

 ### Using transactions

 It is recommended that all database operations are run in the context of transactions.
 There is a single `transaction()` function that allows you to do this.
-It takes a configuration and a list of operations together with a callback with a `completed` argument and a mandatory context, which must be a plain old JavaScript object.
+It takes a `configuration` argument , an `operations` argument , a `callback` argument and a mandatory `context` argument.
+The callback provided will have a `completed` argument and the context must be a plain old JavaScript object.

+In the example below, a list of four operations has been provided and the context has properties that these operations will make use of, as well as a `success` property that each might optionally set:

 ```js
 const emailAddress = ... ,